Alessia Verstappen

 Alessia Verstappen (born June 20 2006) is a retired Belgian individual rhythmic gymnast.
-On national level, she is a three-time (2022-2024) senior all-around champion.
+On national level, she is a three-time (2022–2024) senior all-around champion.

 Personal life

 Verstappen took up the sport at age 5 after her parents noticed she was a problem eater as a toddler and decided to make her do sport to encourage her appetite and health.
 At first they opted for ballet, as Verstappen's great-grandmother was a ballet dancer, but then she saw rhythmic gymnastics at the Olympics and fell in love.
-She trains 7 to 8 hours a day and her dream is to compete at the 2024 Olympic Games in Paris.
+She trained 7 to 8 hours a day and her dream was to compete at the 2024 Olympic Games in Paris.
 She speaks Dutch and Russian.

 Career

 Junior

 Alessia debuted internationally in 2019 at the 1st Junior World Championships in Moscow along with her teammate Alexandra Safronova.
 She performed only with rope, where she scored 12.100 for 41st place.